openthread/openthread/tools/spi-hdlc-adapter/README.md

     value is `0`.
 *   `--spi-speed[=hertz]`: Specify the SPI speed in hertz.
 Default value is `1000000` (1MHz).
+*   `--spi-cs[=gpio-path]`: Specify the a path to the Linux sysfs-exported GPIO directory for the `C̅S̅` pin.
+If not specified, `spi-hdlc-adapter` will not assert C̅S̅ before SPI transaction.
 *   `--spi-cs-delay[=usec]`: Specify the delay after C̅S̅ assertion,
     in microseconds.
 Default is 20µs.
 Note that this may need to be set to zero for spi-hdlc-adapter to work with some SPI drivers.